superfly/docs/flyctl/cmd/flyctl_ssh_console.md

-Connect to a running instance of the current app; with `--select/-s`, choose instance from list.
+Connect to a running instance of the current app; with -select, choose instance from list.

 ## Usage
 ~~~
 flyctl ssh console [<host>] [flags]
 ~~~